asmatar/TypeSpeed/consignes/consignes.md

 ### C. Ajoutez du style à l'interface afin de terminer le projet.

 - al final de la farse change by another one fetch api

 - background have to change when you write text

-- when you press escape you need to start or restart the game